It’s Monday, which means LEG DAY (If you train your chest and upper body we can no longer be friends).

 3×15 (45 second rest between sets)

-Training through pain or discomfort is never a good idea.
+Landmine exercises are a great addition to anyone’s repertoire.
+Remember that training through pain or discomfort is never a good idea.
 You won’t make progress and you’ll be doing your body more harm than good.
 But that doesn’t mean you have to abandon squats completely.
-Landmine Squats are an incredibly joint friendly alternative to the barbell back squat.
-It’s easy on the knees and the low back.
-And it can be loaded heavy if you follow the protocol outlined in the video.
-Give it a try.
-Load it up and go and make some pain-free gains 💪